-O'Sullivan reaches Wales Open last 16
+O'Sullivan knocked out of Welsh Open

-Welsh Open: Ronnie O'Sullivan and Ryan Day reach last 16 as Shaun Murphy goes out
+Welsh Open: Ricky Walden knocks Ronnie O'Sullivan out in last 16

 Last updated on .From the section Snooker